-Pedestrian/Bike Accidents and Fatalities (Local Roads and A/Cs): Three (3) vehicles crashes involving a bicyclist or pedestrian were reported in 2013; no fatalities.
-All have occurred on arterials.
+Pedestrian/Bike Accidents and Fatalities (Local Roads and A/Cs): Four (4) vehicles crashes involving a bicyclist or pedestrian were reported during 2010-2014; no fatalities.
+All had occurred on arterials.

 AREA OF CONCERN #2, PHOENIX: Seniors

 General Description of Area: This identified area contains two (2) age 55+ manufactured/mobile home parks, which make up for nearly all of the residences in this Census block group.
 Open space areas exist along Bear Creek with areas of commercial development along Hwy 99 (N. Main Street).